How to Add Barcode Signatures to .NET Documents (The Smart Way)

-1. GroupDocs.Signature for .NET: Haven’t installed it yet?
-You can download it directly from the GroupDocs website.
+1. GroupDocs.Signature for .NET: If you haven’t installed it yet, grab it from the GroupDocs website.
+The installation is straightforward.

-First things first—we need to import the correct namespaces to access all the barcode functionality:
+First, let’s import the namespaces you’ll need.
+These give you access to all the barcode functionality:

 using System;